You’ve likely held on to your checking account for a while. In fact, the average adult has used the same primary checking account for about 16 years.

 While you may assume you ought to open a savings account at the bank that has your checking account, don’t.
 Shop around.

 It’s easy to find accounts paying 20 times more than the average yield on a savings account.
-The average savings account yields just 0.1 percent, but some banks offer as much as 2.5 percent.
-A $10,000 balance earning 2.5 percent adds up to about $253 a year in interest, vs. just $10 earned on an account with a yield of 0.1 percent.
+A $10,000 balance earning 2 percent adds up to about $200 a year in interest, vs. just $10 earned on an account with a yield of 0.1 percent (which is the average savings account yield).
+Some of the best rates on savings accounts are coming from well-known brands, like Ally Bank and Marcus by Goldman Sachs.

-If you open a new savings account outside of your current back, link your existing checking account to fund it.
+If you open a new savings account outside of your current bank, link your existing checking account to fund it.
 Expect this step to be easy.

 “Instead of transferring back and forth between your in-house checking and savings account, you can transfer outside very easily, or with nearly the same speed, to one of the high-yield options out there for you,” Putnam says.